wordpress-connector-for-mobilizon/connector-mobilizon/README.md

 8. Create a new tag of the new version: `svn cp trunk tags/<version>`
 9. Check the version number occurences in both folders.
 10. Commit everything together to the release SVN: `svn ci -m "release version <version>"`
-11. Commit and tag the new version in `git` too.
+11. Commit the new version in git with the same message.
+12. Tag the new version: `git tag v<version>`
+13. Push the new tag to the repository: `git push --tags`

 ### Other commands
 - Run ESLint: `npm run eslint`